![]() |

 the Problem:

 precursor to sexual assault or harassment.
-A classic case is when a pastor in Nigeria, asked the women in his
+This assertion was proven when a Nigerian pastor, asked the women in his

-4. Betrayal of trust: Women trust their pastors,
+4. Betrayal of trust: Truly, women trust their pastors,

 making this exploitation a deep betrayal.
-Indeed, it is a deep betrayal, when a pastor in Ghana, gives his church
+And indeed, it was a deep betrayal, when a pastor in Ghana, gave his church

 Confronting